CANMORE, AB – Canmore was always a drive-through town in my eyes, but now it has become a cherished memory since a recent romantic one-night stay.

 Pub fare ranges from vegetable coconut curry to the "best fish and chips in the Bow Valley."
 Calamari is my standard appetizer and we cleared the delicious plate in a new record time.

-The meaty mussels in white wine sauce and cilantro was the special of the day, nicely paired with some Ogopogo wine from the Okanagan.
+The meaty mussels in white wine sauce and cilantro were the special of the day, nicely paired with some Ogopogo wine from the Okanagan.
 My partner had the perfect Yorkshire pudding with AAA Alberta beef and Malbec wine.
 Our exceptional meal was just that – even with a too-busy waiter.

 But breakfast the next day gave our excellent dinner a little competition.

-If we had dozed in the cosy bed for even 10 minutes more we would have missed the breakfast, which is served until 11 am.
+If we had dozed in the cozy bed for even 10 minutes more we would have missed the breakfast, which is served until 11 am.
 Then I would never have tasted the pub's Famous French Toast.
 It was the best I’d ever had, which is why the next time I drive through Canmore, I’ll make sure to stop by The Miner's Lamp for my morning meal, rather than the Tim Horton’s.

 Next time I stay at the Georgetown Inn, I’ll also be sure to take on the challenge of The Miners Lamp and hike at least one of the three prestigious peaks around Canmore.
 Called the "Triple Crowns of Canmore," since 2011 the pub challenges anyone to climb Mt.
 Lady Macdonald, the Mt.
 Rundle south summit or

 Ha Ling Peak.
-I’ll likely pick Ha Ling Peak, since I won’t forget that was the first thing I saw from the window when I woke up.
+I’ll likely pick Ha Ling Peak since I won’t forget that was the first thing I saw from the window when I woke up.

 Visit the Georgetown Inn page for more information